Get Equipped

 Definition: DV/DA/IPV (Domestic violence/abuse or Intimate partner violence): A pattern of behavior by a current or former partner to gain or maintain power and control.

-Little Known Fact: DV is the #1 health issue for Black women—addressing it is key to improving outcomes
+DV is the #1 health issue for Black women—addressing it improves outcomes for them and you

 Types: